unknownhad/Himanshu-Home/content/posts/22-07-2026-wpforms-same-bug-11-people-60days.md

 Mostly is doing a lot of work in that sentence.

 I opened the PayPal Commerce integration folder and searched for `permission_callback`.
-In WordPress REST routes which is the part that answers a useful question: "who is allowed to hit this endpoint?"
+In a WordPress REST route, that is the part that answers a useful question: “Who is allowed to hit this endpoint?”

 Within about 90 seconds, I found this: